 Developed in the early 20th century from its parent compound, amphetamine, methamphetamine was initially used in nasal decongestants and bronchial inhalers.
-It has a higher affinity and toxicity toward serotonergic neurons compared to amphetamine.
+Compared with amphetamine, it has a higher affinity and toxicity toward serotonergic neurons.
 Methamphetamine can be consumed by swallowing, inhalation, smoking, or injection.
 Smoking methamphetamine allows it to enter the bloodstream rapidly, with users feeling its effects almost immediately (National Institute on Drug Abuse, 2023).

 Vitamin E, a vital lipid-soluble antioxidant, is obtained exclusively through the diet (Volker Bohm, 2018).
 This nutrient plays a crucial role in maintaining vision, reproduction, and the health of the blood, brain, and skin.
 As an antioxidant, vitamin E helps protect cells from damage caused by free radicals, which are molecules produced during food metabolism or when the body is exposed to tobacco smoke and radiation.
 Free radicals can contribute to various diseases, including heart disease and cancer.
-While vitamin E supplements may not provide the same benefits as naturally occurring antioxidants in food (Mayo Clinic, 2022), it is still considered essential for preventing oxidative damage in biological systems (Packer et al., 1991; Pryor et al., 2000; Traber et al., 2007; Niki et al., 2014).
-Beyond its antioxidant properties, vitamin E has been shown to influence cellular signaling, gene regulation, membrane functions, and nerve activity (Azzi et al., 2007; Brighelius-Flore et al., 2010; Galli et al., 2017).
-It is also effective in the prevention and treatment of various diseases such as cardiovascular disease, cancer, cataracts, Alzheimer's disease, and HIV/AIDS.
+While vitamin E supplements may not provide the same benefits as naturally occurring antioxidants in food (Mayo Clinic, 2022), they are still considered essential for preventing oxidative damage in biological systems (Packer et al., 1991; Pryor et al., 2000; Traber et al., 2007; Niki et al., 2014).
+In addition to its antioxidant properties, vitamin E has been shown to influence cellular signalling, gene regulation, membrane functions, and nerve activity (Azzi et al., 2007; Brighelius-Flore et al., 2010; Galli et al., 2017).
+It is also effective in the prevention and treatment of various diseases, such as cardiovascular disease, cancer, cataracts, Alzheimer's disease, and HIV/AIDS.
 A deficiency in vitamin E can result in neuropathy (Mayo Clinic, 2022).

-Foods rich in vitamin E include canola oil, olive oil, margarine, almonds, peanuts, as well as meats, dairy products, leafy greens, and fortified cereals.
+Foods rich in vitamin E include canola oil, olive oil, margarine, almond, and peanuts, as well as meats, dairy products, leafy greens, and fortified cereals.
 Vitamin E supplements are also available in capsules or drops.
 The recommended daily intake for adolescents is 15 milligrams (Mayo Clinic, 2022).

 The hippocampus, a key structure in the brain, is essential for memory consolidation and spatial navigation (Britannica, 2023).
 Part of the limbic system, the hippocampus is vulnerable to the toxic effects of environmental factors such as heavy metals, plant toxins, drug abuse, and cerebrovascular insufficiency.
 It is also affected by neurodegenerative diseases.

-While METH and vitamin E have been studied for their individual pharmacological effects, their specific impact on the hippocampus remains largely unexplored.
+While the individual pharmacological effects of METH and vitamin E have been studied, their specific impacts on the hippocampus remain largely unexplored.
 Previous research has focused on the effects of methamphetamine on the central nervous system and the antioxidant properties of vitamin E. However, the potential effects of these substances on the hippocampus—particularly in an animal model closely resembling human physiology—warrant further investigation.

-The Wistar rat is a widely used model in histological and anatomical research due to its physiological similarities to humans.
+The Wistar rat is a widely used model in histological and anatomical research because of its physiological similarities to humans.
 Studies involving Wistar rats have provided valuable insights into the toxicological and pharmacological effects of various substances, helping to enhance our understanding of their potential impacts on human health.

 Given the limited scientific evidence on the combined effects of methamphetamine and vitamin E on the hippocampus, this study aims to contribute valuable knowledge regarding the potential impact of these substances on the hippocampus of adult male Wistar rats.